lightning/bolts/02-peer-protocol.md

-`option_anchors_zero_fee_htlc_tx` is considered superior to `option_anchor_outputs`, which again is considered superior to `option_static_remotekey`, and the superior one is is favored if more than one is negotiated.
+`option_anchors_zero_fee_htlc_tx` is considered superior to `option_anchor_outputs`, which again is considered superior to `option_static_remotekey`, and the superior one is favored if more than one is negotiated.

 ### The `funding_locked` Message